umarhassan-mitodl/res.stp-001-january-iap-2011/content/pages/class-sessions/class04.md

 Pisano, Gary, and Willy Shih.
 "Restoring American Competitiveness." *Harvard Business Review* 87 (2009): 114-125.

-Raduchel, William J. "[The Economics of Software](http://books.nap.edu/openbook.php?record_id=11587&page=36)."
+Raduchel, William J. "{{% resource_link "255b03cf-1b3c-4e4d-9f95-8667a0ad6990" "The Economics of Software" %}}."
 In *Measuring and Sustaining the New Economy, Software, Growth, and the Future of the U.S Economy: Report of a Symposium*.
 Washington, DC: National Academies Press, 2006, pp. 36-46.